EvenRule30/QMeet1/README.md

 ```text
 qmeet-calendar-events
 ```

+`refresh calendar` / `sync calendar` reloads Google Calendar events from the backend without needing to close and reopen the panel.

 `clear calendar` clears only local fallback events and local context.
 It does not mass-delete Google Calendar events.
 Google deletion is intentionally event-specific for safety.